vera-institute/In-Our-Backyards-Symposium/README.md

 Submissions should include an abstract of 150-500 words and a brief biographical statement and CV.
 Please submit all materials by May 8, 2018.

 We request that submissions be made through email to trends@vera.org.

+If you have questions, please contact Vera at trends@vera.org or Jacob Kang-Brown by mail at 233 Broadway, 12th Floor, New York, NY 10279.

+If selected, applicants will be notified by June 5, 2018.
+Completed papers will be due on September 30, 2018.

+Transportation to and from the conference, as well as room and board during the conference will be covered for each selected applicant.

+The Vera Institute of Justice works to build and create justice systems that ensure fairness, promote safety, and strengthen communities.

+The symposium and the development of the public-use county-level incarceration dataset is funded through the In Our Backyards project by Google.org as part of its Inclusion and Racial Justice work.
+In Our Backyards is a Vera’s research and communications agenda to inform the public dialogue, advance research, and guide change to justice policy and practice on mass incarceration.

+Submission deadline: Tuesday, May 8, 2018

+Decision by: Tuesday, June 5, 2018

+Location: New York City

+Event dates: Thursday and Friday, October 25 and 26, 2018

+Duration: 1.5 day symposium

+Host: The Vera Institute of Justice

 ## Files